jg-digital-media/learning_companion_app/readme.md

 + At the moment I'm at the Wireframe stage of the app.
 This will be followed by developing the building the HTML/PHP - the markup before prototyping with CSS and JavaScript.

 + `17-10-2025` - Finished the wireframe and build the markup and styling for the homepage along with configuration variables - which will help me when finalising the final fonts; colours and other things.
 I've added template files for each page type in the prototype.
 Evemtually these will be replaced as PHP Templates.

++ `20-10-2025` - I've added a rudimentary navigation menu to one of the page templates that toggles visibility at the click of a button.
+As it stands, it's functionally there, but the fade effect isn't quite transitioning correctly, where we've got a delay in the child elements fading out.
+It's been logged as a visual bug.

 [Back to Top](#learning-companion-app)